top of page

 Unencrypted Data Transmission

-Certain IoT devices send data without encryption, leaving it open for anyone to intercept and read.
+Some IoT devices send data without encryption, which means anyone could intercept and read it.

 How to Improve Security in IoT Devices?